-- 11.1 Penalties and Disqualifications.
-The Prince Coordinator, in consultation with the Faculty Advisor, shall have the sole discretion to assess penalties or to disqualify any team for failure to abide by any of the Rules of the Prince Competition. - 11.2 Rule Interpretation.
+11.1 Penalties and Disqualifications.
+The Prince Coordinator, in consultation with the Faculty Advisor, shall have the sole discretion to assess penalties or to disqualify any team for failure to abide by any of the Rules of the Prince Competition.

+11.2 Rule Interpretation.
 The Prince Coordinator, in consultation with the Faculty Advisor, shall have the sole discretion to make all necessary interpretations of these rules.
 No request for additional interpretation of these rules is valid unless obtained in writing by the Coordinator.
-All requests for interpretations must be submitted to the Coordinator no later than January 13, 2023. - 11.3 Problem Clarification.
+All requests for interpretations must be submitted to the Coordinator no later than January 7, 2024.

+&lt;sup>4 Plus-minus scores for teams that prevailed in at least one of the preliminary rounds are the aggregate number of points by which the team prevailed reduced by the aggregate number of points by which the team lost.
+For example, Team A loses the first round by 3 points, but wins the second round by 20 points for a plus-minus score of 17.
+Team B loses the first round by 15 points but wins their second round by 1 for a plus-minus of -14.
+Although both teams have won a round and lost a round Team A advances.
+The principle behind this selection method is to emphasize relative strength of oral argument performance to determine advancement and minimize subjective difference between panels of judges.

+11.3 Problem Clarification.
 The Prince Coordinator, in consultation with the Faculty Advisor, shall have the sole discretion to answer substantive inquiries concerning the Record and all other papers that constitute the Problem.
-All such inquiries must be in writing and submitted to the Coordinator no later than January 13, 2023. - 11.4 Disputes Arising during Competition.
+All such inquiries must be in writing and submitted to the Coordinator no later than January 7, 2024.

+11.4 Disputes Arising during Competition.
 The Prince Coordinator, in consultation with the Faculty Advisor, shall have the sole power to resolve any disputes that may arise during the Competition.
-Any disputes arising during the competition must be submitted in writing to the Coordinator before such disputes will be resolved. - 11.5 Unauthorized Use of the Problem.
+Any disputes arising during the competition must be submitted in writing to the Coordinator before such disputes will be resolved.

+11.5 Unauthorized Use of the Problem.
 There shall be no unauthorized use of the Prince Problem without the express written consent of the Prince Coordinator or the Faculty Advisor.
 Please contact the Prince Coordinator or the Faculty Advisor if you would like permission to use the Problem.